pip-services/pip-services-docs/content/en/node/sqlite/_index.md

 }
 ```

-To implement postgresql persistence component you shall inherit `IdentifiableSqlitePersistence`.
+To implement SQLite persistence component you shall inherit `IdentifiableSqlitePersistence`.
 Most CRUD operations will come from the base class.
 You only need to override `getPageByFilter` method with a custom filter function.
 And implement a `getOneByKey` custom persistence method that doesn't exist in the base class.